The Karate Guard: Plot

-The remainder of the short deals with Tom's attempts to catch Jerry, but does not know about Momo-sumo first.
-As soon as Jerry rings the gong, Momo-sumo sticks out his arm as Tom yelps and spins.
-He is then tied to a lawnmower and is launched into a garbage truck.
-In the next scene, Jerry is seen sitting on a plate, eating cheese, and Tom tries again.
-He grabs Jerry through the open kitchen window.
-Jerry struggles to free his hands.
-Momo-sumo comes and chops Tom's backside.
+The remainder of the short deals with Tom's attempts to catch Jerry, unaware of Momo-sumo.
+As soon as Jerry rings the gong, Momo-sumo deals with Tom by tying him to a lawnmower and launching him into a garbage truck.
+Tom tries again, grabbing Jerry through an open kitchen window.
+Momo-sumo arrives and chops Tom's backside.
 Tom yelps quickly, puts Jerry back and falls to the ground.
 When Tom puts pillow-like earmuffs on Momo-sumo, he dings to show Jerry that his guard can't hear his gong.
-After Tom dings the gong close to Momo-sumo's ear, Momo-sumo wakens and shoots Tom into the air.
-Tom yells in fear and claws the roof he landed on.
-It doesn't work, and he is teetering on the gutter's edge.
-Tom does a quick salute and falls.
-Then Tom takes a giant leap and lands on the roof.
-Tom, who was shaking in fear, heaves a sigh of relief.
-Jerry does everything he can to anger Tom, including making funny faces, showing him his (underwear-clad) buttocks, etc. It works, and the chase is off again.
+After Tom dings the gong close to Momo-sumo's ear, Momo-sumo wakens and shoots Tom into the air, where he lands on a falling gutter.
+Jerry does everything he can to anger Tom and Tom begins to chase him again.
 They run down the street into a toy store, where Jerry hides in a toy airplane.
 Jerry turns it on, pilots it, and scalps Tom's head and then shaves Tom's body with the propeller.
-As soon as Tom's fur comes back, the chase starts again.
-He gets into a larger toy airplane, chases Jerry's plane in a dogfight-like chase, and is shredding Jerry's plane with his propeller.
-Jerry gongs for Momo-sumo and Tom slams into Momo-sumo's chest, causing him (Tom) to disintegrate.
+Tom gets into a larger toy airplane and chases Jerry's plane in a dogfight-like chase, shredding Jerry's plane with his propeller.
+Jerry gongs for Momo-sumo and Tom slams into Momo-sumo's chest, causing Tom to disintegrate.
 Momo-sumo sweeps him up and throws him in a trash can.
 A panicked Tom calls an exterminator, Butch, along with three more cats to remove Momo-sumo from the household.
-They do nothing more than fire paintballs at Momo-sumo, who is thrown by the force into the swimming pool; Tom then breaks out laughing.
+They fire paintballs at Momo-sumo, who is thrown by the force into the swimming pool.
+Tom then breaks out laughing.
 However, Momo-sumo then grabs Tom and squashes him into a bowling ball which he uses to, literally, strike the cats out of the garden.